1. Range of themes

 4. Form of submission

-Articles can be submitted as a text file (Word for Windows), with a short e-mail.
-You will be sent a confirmation of receipt together with a manuscript number.
+Articles can be submitted as a text file (Word for Windows) along with a short e-mail.
+You will receive a confirmation of receipt as well as a manuscript number.
 For English language articles, either the British or the American spelling can be used, but should be consistent.
 British spelling is based on the Shorter Oxford English Dictionary and American spelling on the Merriam Webster Dictionary.

 5. Structure of the manuscripts